 Bone density stays about the same into our mid-30s.
 After this, bone density slowly decreases.
 This is because osteoclasts remove more bone than osteoblasts make.

 Cancer treatments that reduce the levels of the hormones oestrogen or testosterone can cause bone loss.
 This includes:

 Some drugs that treat breast cancer work by reducing oestrogen levels.
 They include anastrozole (Arimidex®), exemestane (Aromasin®), letrozole (Femara®) and goserelin (Zoladex®).
 Taking these drugs for several months or more can cause bone loss and increase the risk of fractures.

-Hormone levels are reduced if:
+Hormone levels are reduced after:

-- a man has an operation to remove both his testicles
+- an operation to remove both testicles

 The reduced hormone levels can lead to bone loss.